EricKenji/code-quiz/README.md

 # Code Quiz

 ## Purpose
-A website with a mutiple choice five quesiton quiz.
+A website with a mutiple choice five question quiz.
 The quiz has a countdown timer and deducts points for incorrect answers.

 ## Built With
 * HTML